fjukstad/thesis/minor-revision.md

   others, etc. Would it be possible to quanntify things such as the number of lines in pipeline configuration files, number of commands/steps requred to re-run previous analyses, etc.?
-  **Solution**: Investigate LOC and number of commands to rerun bla bla bla.
+  **Solution**:  Updated discussion, explicit mention number of lines of code and number of commands.

-- [ ] A more comprehensive comparison and benchmarking would be beneficial.
+- [x] A more comprehensive comparison and benchmarking would be beneficial.
-  **Solution**: Expand 4.4 maybe mention some more tools? do not fix benchmark.
+  **Solution**: Expanded related works w/ more tools.
+Did not perform any additional benchmarking.

+--------- FROM REVIEWERS OF PAPER ------------
 - [ ] Discussion: disadvantages such as prerequisites and dependencies, understanding of docker technology, data transfer consisteration, latency, less flexibility than cli (wtf, reviewer), scalability